nilsmehlhorn/blog/posts/ngrx-unserializable-data/index.md

 ### Special Objects

-Special objects like HTML elements or blobs don't have serializable counterparts or serializing (and constantly de-serializing) them might hurt your application performance.
+Special objects like HTML elements or blobs don't have serializable counterparts or serializing (and constantly de-serializing) them would hurt your application performance.
 However, you might still want to associate these objects with data in you store.
 In that case you can leverage additional stateful services.

 ```typescript
 interface Images {